As of May 1, 2026, the East Gate to Yellowstone is open for the season. Learn More.

 Zapata’s

-Everything you would hope to find on a Mexican food menu is here at Zapata’s.
-From enchiladas to tacos, the New Mexico-style Mexican food is sure to hit the spot.
+Zapata’s New Mexico-style Mexican food is sure to hit the spot.
 The first round of chips and homemade salsa is on the house.
 Sit on the covered patio and watch the energy of downtown Cody.
 Like what you taste?
 Take the flavors home with you!
 Bottles of fresh salsa and green chili based on traditional recipes from New Mexico are available for purchase in-store.

 WY Thai